Dynamically incoherent surface endomorphisms

-For the case of one-dimensional center bundle, the question was open much longer.
-Since $C^1$ vector fields are always integrable, a dynamically incoherent example here would, by necessity, have a center direction which is not $C^1$, or even Lipschitz.
-Rodriguez-Hertz, Rodriguez-Hertz, and Ures constructed an example on the 3-torus, using an invariant 2-torus tangent to the center-unstable direction \cite{RHRHU}.
-In this example, the non-integrability of the center direction occurs only at this 2-torus and the center direction is smooth and therefore uniquely integrable everywhere else on the 3-torus.
-In fact, any partially hyperbolic system on the 3-torus, can have only finitely many embedded 2-tori tangent to $E^{cs}$ or $E^{cu}$ and the center direction is integrable outside these regions \cite{clab}.
+For the case of one-dimensional centre bundle, the question was open much longer.
+Since $C^1$ vector fields are always integrable, a dynamically incoherent example here would, by necessity, have a centre direction which is not $C^1$, or even Lipschitz.
+Rodriguez-Hertz, Rodriguez-Hertz, and Ures constructed an example on the 3-torus, using an invariant 2-torus tangent to the centre-unstable direction \cite{RHRHU}.
+In this example, the non-integrability of the centre direction occurs only at this 2-torus and the centre direction is smooth and therefore uniquely integrable everywhere else on the 3-torus.
+In fact, any partially hyperbolic system on the 3-torus, can have only finitely many embedded 2-tori tangent to $E^{cs}$ or $E^{cu}$ and the centre direction is integrable outside these regions \cite{clab}.
 In any dimension, a partially hyperbolic diffeomorphism can have only finitely many compact submanifolds tangent either to $E^{cs}$ or $E^{cu}$ \cite{prox}.

 More recently, new examples of partially hyperbolic diffeomorphisms have been discovered on the unit tangent bundles of surfaces of negative curvature \cite{BGHP}.
 For certain homotopy classes, these systems are dynamically incoherent.
-Further, these example have unique branching foliations tangent to the $E^{cs}$ and $E^{cu}$ directions and the branching (i.e.,~merging of distinct leaves) occurs at a dense set of points.
+Further, these examples have unique branching foliations tangent to the $E^{cs}$ and $E^{cu}$ directions and the branching (i.e.,~merging of distinct leaves) occurs at a dense set of points.
 The dynamical incoherence of such examples may therefore be regarded as a global phenomenon.